 Between 1999 and 2011, the only inhabitants of this twice bustling community were the security guards that patrolled the grounds 24/7, and the police and military units that occasionally used it for training purposes.
 Oh, and the urban explorers, of course.

 Again, we fluttered, and then we jogged, and then we ran.
 Building to building, we zipped to and fro like hummingbirds from foxglove to morning glory.
 Inside the food services and cafeteria building, something became glaringly obvious to us.
 The beeping was getting closer and closer, and was accompanied by several loud voices.
 We were now surrounded, not by security, but a full-scale demolition crew that was a quarter of the way through demolishing the entire complex.
 Dump trucks and backhoes were suddenly passing us by, we were surrounded on all sides, and so we waited.
-For several minutes, we were mannequins.
-We sneaked quietly throughout the building and photographed, careful not to step on the carpet of broken glass fragments that littered the floor.
+For several minutes, we remained hidden like escaped P.O.W.s on enemy turf.
+We continued to sneak quietly throughout the building and photographed, careful not to step on the carpet of broken glass fragments that littered the floor.
 Watching the windows, waiting, and when our moment came, we took it.

 Once off the property undetected, we meandered back through the forest at a slow jaunt, glowing with the satisfaction that comes with a successful mission.
 As we poked through the tree line onto the road and opened the doors to the car, two uniformed O.P.P. officers drove up in unmarked SUV's and slowed down, only to wave at us, and continue on their way.

 By the end of September, 2011, all of the buildings at Edgar had been demolished.
 There are now plans in place for a private developer to build 82 homes on the site.